Producing a scientific calculator using a simple four-function calculator chip.

 This photograph shows the array of discrete LEDs which make up the display, with the electronics boards below, all mounted on a substantial wooden back.

-Further information about Sinclair calculators and the Cambridge range can be found in the British Calculator Companies section.
+Further information about Sinclair calculators and the Cambridge range can be found on the Vintage British Calculators site.